 However, Francis Swinden, the first Nathaniel’s eldest son, married Mary Piguenit, the daughter of a Huguenot émigré, and had 6 children, the oldest of which was another Nathaniel Swinden (1744-1804).
 The title page of the Beauties of Flora lists one of the book-shops where it could be purchased as the one in Berkeley Square run by Caesar Danby Piguenit, Mary’s brother, so this Nathaniel is the most likely author and seedsman.
 Huguenot gardeners in this country pioneered the trade in seeds so Nathaniel’s business may have benefited from this connection.

 Ann Swinden’s will, made shortly before she died in 1756, describes her as a widow living in The Butts.
 She left property in Southwark and in Red Lion Square, London to Francis and Nathaniel but there is no mention of a garden or nursery.
 She mentions four children, Nathaniel and Francis and their two married sisters, Ann Bell and the late Mary Bateman.
 The marriages indicate the family’s status.
 Caesar Piguenit is “gentleman” in his will while Thomas Bell of Castle Bar House in Ealing, Ann’s husband, was a substantial man of property.
-The were sufficiently well off to provide for Mr Bateman and two of his children who were “lunatics”.
+The were sufficiently well off to provide for Mr Bateman and two of his children who were described as “lunatics”.

 Ann Swinden’s bequests reveal a comfortable home – her son Francis received a silver pint cup, his eldest son a half-pint silver mug, Ann Bell a silver teapot and the three motherless Bateman children a brass hearth and its furniture, a “walnut tree corner cupboard” with the china inside it and “my chints bed quilt” respectively.
 She also provided mourning gowns for her servants, Mary Giles and Mary Dobbs.